LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge: Related Work

 \subsection{LLM-as-a-Judge}

-Large language models (LLMs) have exhibited state-of-the-art proficiency in understanding and generating human-like text.
-Despite their impressive capabilities, traditional reference-based metrics such as ROUGE \cite{rouge} and BLEU \cite{bleu} are limited in capturing the nuanced quality of their outputs.
-To overcome these limitations, Zheng \textit{et al.} proposed the LLM-as-a-Judge paradigm \cite{judgeFirst}, which employs LLMs themselves as evaluators to assess the quality of model outputs.
-This paradigm has rapidly gained popularity, leading to the development of a variety of fine-tuned judge models tailored for different evaluation settings \cite{autoj}.
+Large language models (LLMs) have demonstrated state-of-the-art performance in understanding and generating human-like text.
+However, traditional reference-based metrics such as ROUGE \cite{rouge} and BLEU \cite{bleu} are insufficient for capturing the nuanced quality of LLM-generated outputs, especially in tasks involving open-ended or multi-perspective generation.

+To address this limitation, the {LLM-as-a-Judge} paradigm \cite{judgeFirst} was introduced, which employs LLMs themselves as evaluators to assess the quality of model responses.
+This approach has been widely adopted in recent years, leading to the development of judge models fine-tuned for diverse evaluation settings \cite{autoj}.